In 2014, e-Commerce sales in the US were higher than 1 trillion.

 The biggest reason behind this?
 Hidden costs revealed at checkout:

-To make sure you minimise cart abandonment, you need to be absolutely transparent with customers.
+To make sure you minimize cart abandonment, you need to be absolutely transparent with customers.

 Here is where Amazon becomes the perfect example.